 It’s also worth considering that there is a certain level of ritual that does help to bind a community.
 There’s a reason, after all, that there are non-religious people who go to religious services.
 And, frankly, part of the professional sports experience is participating in cheers of the “good guys” and mocking the “bad guys.”

 So, let’s bring Quibi into the discussion.
 Make no mistake, Quibi is an unconscionably stupid idea as implemented.
-But their idea of pushing people to watch movies their way—they originally wanted to be exclusive to phones, are excited about a horror series that can only be watched after dark, and limit the lengths of clips—is a not toward ritual.
+But their idea of pushing people to watch movies their way—they originally wanted to be exclusive to phones, are excited about a horror series that can only be watched after dark, and limit the lengths of clips—is a nod toward the importance of ritual.
 Is there a place for art that is easily distributed to everyone, but carries in it the quasi-elitist ritual for being allowed to experience the art?

 I’m just making this up as I go, and will certainly not implement this, so if anybody wants the idea, it is yours with my blessing.

-However, what if we had a streaming platform for live events, where a fan can only get a ticket if they’re part of a group of at least four ticket-buyers.
-Those tickets give those fans a second-screen video conference with their cohort, and the conference audio is also piped into the playing area or theater—overlaid, presumably, so nobody’s offhand comment gets picked out by the players or audience members—with volumes proportional to how much each group paid for its “box seat.”
+However, imagine if we had a streaming platform for live events, where a fan can only get a ticket if they’re part of a group of at least four ticket-buyers.
+Those tickets give those fans a second-screen video conference with their cohort, and the conference audio is also piped into the playing area or theater—overlaid, presumably, so nobody’s offhand comment gets picked out by the players or other audience members—with volumes proportional to how much each group paid for its “box seat.”
 That, of course, is in addition to streaming the event to their televisions in a high-quality form, maybe with multiple angles available.

 That’s a lot of extra steps, of course, but would that kind of ritualistic addition work for the audience or alienate potential customers?
 Would something like that provide the feedback of a live performance or is the lag too much?
 Are there forms of entertainment where this wouldn’t work?